|

 to bring his favourite Spanish tapas-style experience to Manchester.

-ideally placed, it attracts large crowds, particularly on fine
+placed, it attracts large crowds, particularly on fine sunny summer

-sunny summer weekends, when Castlefield regularly hosts outdoor
+weekends, when Castlefield regularly hosts outdoor events in the

-Events Arena, as well as boat festivals, street markets,
+Arena, as well as boat festivals, street markets, fairs and

-fairs and music festivals.
-The bar conveniently offers light
+music festivals.
+The bar conveniently offers light refreshments,

-refreshments, drinks (just a coffee, a wine or a beer) and food
+drinks (just a coffee, a wine or a beer) and food in an elegant

 Canal's junction with the Rochdale